Catherine22/Frontend-Development/README.md

 -   With VS Code, instead of write your first HTML file line by line, type `!` and hit enter to create a default HTML code snippet.
 -   Install VS Code extension - Live Server, you can right click on your HTML file, and click "Open with Live Server" to exhibit your HTML in your browser.
--   If you want to generate some dummy texts, you can type `lorem` and hit enter.
-And if you want to fill in 10 words for example, you can type `loren10` and hit enter

 ## CSS